Arrioc/Introduction/index.md

 ## Code Review
 The following is a code review that explains the chosen project and its code, analyzes the code for flaws, and decides on a plan for enhancement.
-The video is 41m.
-I'd like to edit this down to twenty minutes as soon as I can.
+The video is 41 minutes.
+I will edit this to be shorter as soon as I can.

 Watch [Arrioc's Code Review Video](https://www.youtube.com/watch?v=wDXqfWe2RQw){:target="_blank"}